lukesanderson/SYSC3303/README.txt

 port 69 must be implemented.
 -Modifications to the file selection can be made so it searches in the current directory, instead of typing the full file path.
 -A verbose/quiet mode still needs to be implemented.
+-Proper directories for the server and client need to be made.